Harry Sinkgraven

-Harm "Harry" Sinkgraven (born 21 January 1966) is a Dutch association football coach and former professional player.
+Harm "Harry" Sinkgraven (born 21 January 1966) is a Dutch football coach and former professional player.

 He managed Canadian soccer team FC Edmonton from December 2010 until he was released by the club in September 2012.

-Career

 Playing career

 Born in Assen, Sinkgraven played for FC Groningen, SC Cambuur and FC Zwolle, making over 300 league career appearances.

 Coaching career

-Sinkgraven spent a number of years as Assistant Manager at FC Zwolle, before taking charge of the Indonesian Olympic team in 2006.
+Sinkgraven spent a number of years as assistant manager at FC Zwolle, before taking charge of the Indonesian Olympic team in 2006.
 Sinkgraven left a year later, returning to the Netherlands to coach at the women's football club of SC Heerenveen, before managing FC Emmen for a year.

 Sinkgraven took charge of Canadian soccer team FC Edmonton in December 2010 until he was released by the club in September 2012.

 Personal life

 His son Daley is also a professional footballer.